Wicked Game

-"Wicked Game" is a song by American rock musician Chris Isaak, released from his third album, Heart Shaped World (1989).
-Despite being released as a single in July 1989, it did not become a hit until it was featured in the 1990 David Lynch film Wild at Heart, starring Nicolas Cage and Laura Dern.
-Lee Chesnut, an Atlanta radio station music director who loved David Lynch films, began playing the song, and it quickly became an American top-10 hit in January 1991, reaching number six on the Billboard Hot 100, making it the first hit song of Isaak's career.
-The single also became a number-one hit in Belgium and reached the top 10 in several other nations.
+"Wicked Game" is a song by American musician Chris Isaak from his third album, Heart Shaped World (1989).
+It was produced by Erik Jacobsen and released as a single to little attention in July 1989 by Reprise Records; the song became a sleeper hit when Lee Chesnut, an Atlanta radio station music director who loved David Lynch films, began broadcasting it after hearing it in Lynch's film Wild at Heart (1990).
+The song quickly became an American top 10 hit in March 1991, reaching No. 6 on the Billboard Hot 100.
+It also became a No. 1 hit in Belgium and reached the top 10 in several other countries.
+Its accompanying music video, directed by Herb Ritts and filmed in Hawaii featuring Helena Christensen, won two awards at the 1991 MTV Video Music Awards.

-"Wicked Game" has been covered by many other artists and been featured in numerous movies and television series and advertisements, so much so that Dazed magazine questioned whether it might be the most influential love song in modern music.
-It has subsequently received retrospective critical acclaim, being listed in the 2010 book 1001 Songs You Must Hear Before You Die, and noted by Dave Marsh in an updated edition of his 1989 book The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.
+"Wicked Game" has been covered by a wide variety of musicians and has been featured in numerous films, television series, and commercials, to the point that Dazed magazine questioned whether it might be the most influential love song in modern music.
+It subsequently received retrospective critical acclaim, being listed in the 2010 book 1001 Songs You Must Hear Before You Die and the updated edition of the 1989 book The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.

 Composition

-The song is in the key of B Dorian mode performed in what AllMusic describes as a "brooding, sorrowfully conflicted" tone.
+The song is in B Dorian, performed in what AllMusic describes as a "brooding, sorrowfully conflicted" tone.

-Although it is often interpreted as a ballad about unrequited love, Isaak has said that the song was inspired by a telephone call from a woman seeking to arrange a casual sexual liaison and is about "what happens when you have a strong attraction to people that aren't necessarily good for you".
+Although it is often interpreted as a ballad about unrequited love, Chris Isaak has said that the song was inspired by a telephone call from a woman offering to arrange a hook-up and is about "what happens when you have a strong attraction to people that aren't necessarily good for you".
 It was written shortly after the call.

-During the sessions for Isaak's third album, many different versions and arrangements of the song were made before the final version was completed.
-James Calvin Wilsey came up with the distinctive guitar lead; both the bassline and drums (except the cymbals) were sampled from previous recordings of the song and then looped.
+During the sessions for Isaak's third album Heart Shaped World, many different versions and arrangements of the song were made before the final version was completed.
+James Calvin Wilsey wrote and played the distinctive guitar lead using a Fender Stratocaster's whammy bar; both the bassline and drums were sampled from previous recordings of the song and looped.